pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

 import seaborn as sns
 ```

-* Load the Spotify 2023 Dataset file ⏳
+* Load the Spotify 2023 Dataset file⏳
 ```python
 #Load csv file containing the Spotify 2023 Dataset
 #Use ISO-8559-1 encoding to handle some of the special characters that might cause issues in UTF-8.